Health

 Dining Hall & Nutrition

-Falling Creek Camp cannot guarantee campers or staff will not come in contact with foods he/she may be allergic to, or other allergens (see Allergen Policy below).
-If your child has a severe allergy or dietary restriction, contact the camp directors to discuss if Falling Creek Camp is properly equipped to manage it.
+Falling Creek Camp cannot guarantee campers will not come in contact with food to which they may have an allergy or intolerance.
+Please make sure you read through our Allergen Policy below.
+If your child has a severe allergy or dietary restriction, contact the camp directors to discuss if Falling Creek is properly equipped to manage it.

 Allergen Policy

-We are conscious of the ingredients in all our meals as it pertains to allergens.
-Menu items served at meals in the dining areas and at cookouts that contain known allergens of campers and staff are listed on an allergy board.
-We consider a food item to contain an allergen if it is listed in the ingredients or the item’s packaging states language such as it “may contain” the allergen or is “made on shared equipment”.
-We do not consider a food item to contain an allergen if the item’s packaging states language such as it is “processed in a factory that also processes” the allergen.
+When it comes to pre-prepared food either served in our Dining Hall or on out-of-camp trips, we consider a food item to contain an allergen if it is listed in the ingredients or the item’s packaging states language such as it “may contain” the allergen or is “made on shared equipment”.
+We do not consider a food item to contain an allergen if the precautionary label states “processed in a factory that also processes” the allergen.